 Tourism Revenue Rises By 7.6% In 2025

-The increase was driven by a 15.3 per cent rise in the number of tourists, according to the CBJ data.
+The increase was driven by a 15.3% rise in the number of tourists, according to the data.

 Revenue from Jordanian expatriates remained stable during the year.